AxisCommunications/docker-compose-acap/README.md

 ### Using the application

-The application does not contain the docker client binary.
-This means that all calls need to be done from a separate machine.
-This can be achieved by using the `--host` flag when running the docker command and requires `TCP Socket` to be selected.
+#### Using the application on an Axis device

+The application bundles the docker and docker compose clis so these can be used directly on the device to interact with the Docker daemon.
+The `IPC Socket` need to be selected and the user should either be the application user or be a member of the `addon` group.
+The [Container example][acap-native-container-example] how a second ACAP application can utilize the clis in this way.

+#### Using the application remotely

+To interact with the Docker daemon from a remote machine the `TCP Socket` need to be selected and the `--host` option need to be used when running any docker command.

 The port used will change depending on if the application runs using TLS or not.
 The Docker daemon will be reachable on port 2375 when running unsecured, and on